MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-business/customize-forms.md

   ![Customize forms in Advance settings](media/form-cust-1.png "Customize forms in Advance settings")

-  You'll see the list of available forms.
+  You'll see the list of available forms. x

+  ![List of forms](media/form-cust-2.png "List of forms")

   The name of the form is **Business** for all entities.
 The page also displays the date when the form was published, and whether the form is active or not.

-  ![List of forms](media/form-cust-2.png "List of forms")

  2. To open a form, just choose the form you want in the **Name** column, or select a form, and then choose **Edit** above the search field.

-## Getting oriented in the Form Designer
+## Get oriented in the Form Designer
 In the Form Designer, the sections of the form are displayed on the left with tabs that contain additional information about the form.
 The available tabs depend on the form.
 For example, the Account form has a **Summary** tab and a **Details** tab.
 The Opportunity form has a **Product Line** tab but no **Details** tab.
 Each tab includes different parts of the form.

 ![Form sections](media/form-cust-3.png "Form sections")